iandrosov/sf-metadata-pkg/README.md

     </types>
 ```
 ### Flow or Process Builder
 Automation items such as Flows or Process Builders are represented by `Flow` tag.
-Note a version number on flow tag after name indicates what version of PB or FLOW is used `Create_Lead_Activities-2`
+Note a version number on flow tag after name indicates what version of PB or FLOW is used `Create_Lead_Activities-2`, format is <API Name of Process Builder/Flow>-<Version number>.
+Make sure the correct version is also Active process you are trying ot deploy.

 ```
     <types>